Powering the future of retail through sustained disruptive technology innovation

 What if we could revolutionise the way people shop forever, by giving them a uniquely innovative and greener alternative to traditional grocery shopping?

 At the beginning of the year 2000, that what if? became let’s do it!, when Tim Steiner, Jason Gissing and Jonathan Faiman founded Ocado.
 It’s a huge understatement to say that a lot’s happened since then.
 Ocado has grown from three people in a single-roomed office in London, into a business with roughly 12,600 employees serving hundreds of thousands of customers across the UK.
-Ocado Technology makes up roughly 1,300 of those employees, with development offices in the UK and other locations in Europe.
+Ocado Technology makes up over 1,300 of those employees, with development offices in the UK and three other locations in Europe.

 With everything from websites to warehouses designed in-house, our departments are specialists in a wide range of technologies.